 This result is quite remarkable.
-If the effective Hamiltonian is tuned to an EP, the corresponding effective Liouvillian naturally exhibits a novel type of EP characterized by multiple Jordan blocks at the same eigenvalue.
+If the effective NHH is tuned to an EP, the corresponding effective no-jump Liouvillian naturally exhibits a novel type of EP characterized by multiple Jordan blocks at the same eigenvalue.
 Moreover, the size of the largest block exceeds the order of the EP exhibited by $\hat H_\mathrm{eff}$.
-To some extent, this result has been previously discussed, for instance, in Ref.~\cite{Jan_Wiersig_EP_PhysRevA.101.053846}, where a physical argument was provided that the order of the EP on the level of the effectvie Liouvillian should be $(2N-1)$, which coincides with the size of the largest block.
-However, the multiblock character of the Liouvillian EPs has been missed.
+To some extent, this result has been previously discussed, for instance, in Ref.~\cite{Jan_Wiersig_EP_PhysRevA.101.053846}, where a physical argument was provided that the order of the EP on the level of the effective no-jump Liouvillian should be $(2n-1)$, which coincides with the size of the largest block.
+However, the multi-block character of the njLEPs has been missed.
 We also provide the general procedure to construct the Jordan basis of $\BL^\prime_\mathrm{eff}$.
 This basis can then be used to study the effect of the quantum jump terms.

 Let us also consider the case, where the effective Hamiltonian has the general Jordan form

 and